acenet-arc/paraview-introduction/setup.md

 `acenet-paraview-examples/`

-This directorycontains all the Paraview files you will need for this lesson.
+This directory contains all the Paraview files you will need for this lesson.
 The notes assume that you have extracted the ZIP file under **Desktop/**.